Central Stadium (Pyatigorsk)

 Tsentral'ny Stadium is a multi-purpose stadium in Pyatigorsk, Russia.
-It was built in 1966 and was formerly called Trud Stadium until 2001.
-It is currently used mostly for football matches and is the home stadium of FC Mashuk-KMV Pyatigorsk.
+Built in 1966, it was called Trud Stadium until 2001.
+It is currently used mostly for football matches.
+It is the home stadium of FC Mashuk-KMV Pyatigorsk.
 From 2004 until 2007 it was the home stadium of FC Terek Grozny.
-The stadium can hold up to 10,365 people.
+The stadium can accommodate up to 10,365 spectators.